divyajeettt/sorting-visualizer/README.md

 - S: Change the sorting algorithm
 - R: Arrange the samples in reverse order of sorting

-*Notes:*

-- *The algorithm cannot be changed while the samples are being sorted.*
-- *The samples cannot be sorted when they are already in sorted order.*

 ## Footnotes

-**Do not close** the application while the algorithmis being visualized as ongoing system processes may cause the app to crash.
+- **Do not close** the application while the algorithmis being visualized as ongoing system processes may cause the app to crash.
+- The algorithm *cannot be changed* while the samples are being sorted.
+- The samples *cannot be sorted* when they are already in sorted order.

 ## Run